hanhy06/embellish_chat/docs/README.md

 ## Mention Configuration

-A mention rule is applied only when the message satisfies all targets specified in the rule — effectively using the intersection of all mention targets.
+A mentionSegment rule is applied only when the message satisfies all targets specified in the rule — effectively using the intersection of all mentionSegment targets.

 ### Mention Rule Structure

 Defines the text styling rules.<br>
-Each rule consists of a regular expression (`pattern`), mention action list(`mentions`) and style action list(`styles`).
+Each rule consists of a regular expression (`pattern`), mentionSegment action list(`mentionSegments`) and style action list(`styles`).

 ```
 {
     "pattern": "@here()",
-    "mentions": [
+    "mentionSegments": [
       {
         "mentionType": "INSIDE",
         "preset": "64"